oliveirabalsa/music-downloader-robot/README.md

 ## What is it?
-In order of studies i developed that application for trainning the manipulation of youtuba api, using node, express and react
+In order of studies i developed that application for trainning the manipulation of youtube api, using node, express and react

 ## Available Scripts